Can you get weight loss injections on the NHS?

 How much do weight loss injections cost on the NHS?

-Weight loss injections are free on the NHS if you meet the criteria.
+Weight loss injections are free on the NHS if you meet the criteria, and you do not pay for your prescriptions.
 You’ll still need to pay for your prescription if you aren’t eligible for free prescriptions.
-The current charge is £9.65 per item.
+The current charge is £9.90 per item.

 Can my GP prescribe weight loss injections?